Home And Other War Zones

 Drayana laughed dismissively.
 “Arius is much more malleable outside school hours.
 I believe I can persuade him to abandon that part of our punishment.”

 The old tutor had been one of the few people within the Imperial Household who’d actually showed the slightest affection for the young Empress-Elect, orphaned before she was old enough to remember her parents.
 For many years, he’d been not only her tutor, but also her confidant, mentor, friend and surrogate-grandfather.
 She’d also had many years to learn how to manipulate the old man, at least outside his personal realm.
-When he wasn’t in tutor-mode, Drayana could use her enormous brown eyes and impossibly long eyelashes to devastating effect.
+When he wasn’t in tutor-mode, Drayana could use her enormous grey eyes and impossibly long eyelashes to devastating effect.

 “Besides, he will already have forgiven us,” the Empress predicted.